Last Updated on December 27, 2020 by Janet Frost

-As a kid road trips were a painfully boring means to an end.
+As a kid, road trips were a painfully boring means to an end.
 These trips were endured because of the promised final destination.
 Today we are going to look at scenic road trips, trips that embrace the journey itself.
-My introduction to this concept was on the motorcycles.
 The key to this style of travel is avoid the fast route (aka interstates and tollways) and discover the slow route.
 The whole idea is to stop; for pictures, for a park, for a diner, for a cute ice cream shop, for whatever grabs your heart.

 Scenic Byways and Rustic Roads

 Most states have a system of roadways designated as scenic, historic, or rustic.
 The Federal Highway Administration has an interactive map of America’s Byways.
-This listing consists of 150 of the more well known byways around the U.S. It does not however cover every state.
-This list at Thrillist.com has a suggestion for each of the 50 states.
-As I browsed through it I approved of many of their suggestions and will cover a couple here.
-The important thing is to look for the small windy back roads.
+This listing consists of 150 of the more well known byways around the U.S. The important thing is to look for the small windy back roads.

 Notice on the map above I have circled the little county roads of TZ and Z (white) instead of the more obvious route of State Hwy 23(yellow).
 Hwy 23 is nice and the faster route from Spring Green down to the Governor Dodge State Park, but TZ and Z are curvy slow roads past valleys filled with little farms.
 This route is not designated as state scenic byway but it is a favorite of motorcyclists in the know.
 This is a link to the official Wisconsin Rustic Roads Map.
-Wisconsin is really a beautiful state to explore on a scenic road trip, but I am biased.
-Please share in the comments sugg
+Wisconsin is really a beautiful state to explore on a scenic road trip.

 Popular Scenic Road Trips

-I noted a couple of these routes in the previous post Travel Themes Part 3: Historic Destinations.
 Travelers plan scenic road trips every year.
-These long routes enjoyed as a whole or as shorter segments.
+These long routes can be enjoyed as a whole or as shorter segments.

-- Great River Road follows the Mighty Mississippi which bisects the heart of the country.
-This scenic road trip will take through 10 states and hundreds of river towns.
+The Great River Road follows the Mighty Mississippi which bisects the heart of the country.
+This scenic road trip will take a traveler through 10 states and hundreds of river towns.
 Covering 3,000 miles from northern Minnesota to the Gulf of Mexico.
 The route is comprised of several state and county roads designated with the pilot sign.

-As you can see by the routes discussed thus far, they showcase the natural landmarks of America.
-Planning this kind of an itinerary can be close to home or far afield.
+Planning a scenic road trip can be close to home or far afield.
 This vast country is covered with unique natural landmarks.
 Savvy travelers plan scenic road trips to these natural beauties.

 - Blue Ridge Parkway in Virginia, North Carolina and Tennessee

-- Rocky Mountain National Pakr Loop in Colorado
+- Rocky Mountain National Park Loop in Colorado

 - Lake Superior Circle Tour through Michigan, Wisconsin, Minnesota and Ontario